Project

 The TEHDAS2 joint action project started on 1 May 2024 and will end on 31 December 2026.

-The draft reports compiled by the work packages will be opened for a public consultation, allowing stakeholders to provide input to the TEHDAS2 work in a coherent way.
+The draft reports produced by the work packages undergo a public consultation, allowing stakeholders to provide input to the TEHDAS2 work in a coherent way.